 Published in 1999, Klobucar and Michael Barnholden released an important anthology of poetry, Writing Class, developed specifically as the first critical collection of works produced by a Vancouver-based school of experimental writing.
 The Kootenay School of Writing first opened in the early 1980s as an independent artist-run gallery for writing workshops, readings, and discussion groups centered around innovative poetry practices.
 Many of the writers featured in the anthology drew heavily upon leftist politics and social struggles, expressing them through linguistic and semantic structural experiments.

-His new work, currently under development, will be a monograph centered on the development of experimental sound and site-specific artworks during the 1960s and early 1970s.
+His new work, currently under development, will be a monograph centred on the development of experimental sound and site-specific artworks during the 1960s and early 1970s.
 The book will offer a new look at these movements as important cornerstones for building a more comprehensive understanding of current innovations in immersive art practices and spatial computing.